 Do you want to know more about Stora Enso?

-While we respect and consider all human rights important, our highest priority human rights remain the primary focus of our work:
+While we respect and consider all human rights important, the following most salient human rights topics remain the primary focus of our work.
+Please visit our Human Rights Guidelines to learn more.